- Graduate and Professional

 - Instruction, course manual, and other course materials

-A very limited number of scholarships may be available on a competitive basis for eligible international applicants.
+A very limited number of scholarships covering course fees/housing/dining may be available on a competitive basis for eligible course applicants.
+Note: In no case will any SMSC scholarships for this course cover flights, visas, or other costs of transportation to the course.
 Click HERE for more information on scholarships.

 For more information